lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

 [`github.com/lupyuen/pinetime-graphic`](https://github.com/lupyuen/pinetime-graphic)

-During the test, one of the following files will be selected for Firmware Update...
+During the Firmware Update test, one of the following files will be selected in nRF Connect or Newt Manager for Firmware Update...

 | Firmware Component | Binary File | From | Flash To | At Address | Remarks |
 | :--- |  :--- |  :--- |  :--- |  :--- | :--- |